 We are so grateful to the donors and participants for their interest and willingness to be a part of this Shared Gifting experience.

-Kelley is Senior Director of Philanthropic Services and Organizational Culture at RSF.
+Kelley is the former Senior Director of Philanthropic Services and Organizational Culture at RSF.